ccabanero/swift-server-vapor-snippets/README.md

 curl -sL check.vapor.sh | bash
 ````

-We will use the Vapor Command Line Interface called __Toolbox__ to create and manage our Swift Server projects that are powered by Vapor.
+We will use the Vapor Command Line Interface called __Toolbox__ to create, manage, and deploy our Swift Server projects that are powered by Vapor.

 In Terminal, install the Vapor Toolbox with: